jamster02/netherrack-docs/README.md

 cmd, data = line.build() # Builds the line and outputs a give command and json data print(cmd)
 ```
+# When to use Netherrack?
+Netherrack is meant to be used in parallel with DFs coding system.
+This is because _some_ things are easier to do in text-based programming, while others are not.
+### When you SHOULD NOT use Netherrack
+- Inventory GUIs
+- Basic Systems
+- etc
+### When you SHOULD use Netherrack
+- Quest / XP Systems
+- Dialogue
+- Tedious tasks with multiple outcomes
+- Heavy calculations
+- etc
 # Reference
 _*argument_ = argument is optional.
 **value** = the default value.